peridot-php/peridot-watcher-plugin/README.md

 $ vendor/bin/peridot specs/
 ```

+##Inotify support

+The watcher plugin will leverage the [Inotify extension](http://php.net/manual/en/book.inotify.php) if it is available, otherwise it will use a recursive directory strategy to watch for changes.

 ##Note on IDEs

 Some IDEs might choke on ANSI sequences being returned from the watcher process.
 PHPStorm does not render colors